uvelichitel/vim-user-menu/README.md

 [![asciicast](https://asciinema.org/a/354825.svg)](https://asciinema.org/a/354825)

-The two advanced provided functionalities — the buffer- and jump-list popup menus:
+The two advanced provided functionalities — the buffer- and jump-list popup menus (available also with the `:MenuBL` and `:MenuJL` commands):

 [![asciicast](https://asciinema.org/a/356128.svg)](https://asciinema.org/a/356128)

 ## Usage

 The default binding is **`<F12>`** — pressing it will open the **default**, **example** menu presented in the above Asciicasts.
+There's also `:Menu` command that does the same.

 The default menu consists of multiple provided entries, which are being called the "**_menu kit_**".
 You can reuse the kit's entries when building your own menu,